gsipe-workshop/gsipe-workshop.github.io/_pages/about.md

 *News:*

+- We are excited to announce the program for the Graduate Students in International Political Economy (GSIPE) workshop for APSA 2022!
+The workshop will take place at 9:00 AM (EST) at Palais des congrés de Montréal (room 512A), Montréal, Québec, Canada.
+Everyone is welcome to join us!
+Visit the program <a href="https://gsipe-workshop.github.io/files/GSIPE_APSA_2022_program.pdf">here</a>!

 - The wait is over: GSIPE is pleased to announce our [Fall 2022 Workshop lineup](https://gsipe-workshop.github.io/schedule/)!

 - Thanks to all who submitted an abstract for our Fall workshops!
 Decisions will be sent out soon.